Skip to Main Content

 • Try: English Language, Review Articles and click Search to apply these limits

-• The "Additional Limits" have detailed options such as age groups, publication types (Clinical Trials, Systematic Reviews etc)
+• The 'Additional Limits' have detailed options such as age groups, publication types (Clinical Trials, Systematic Reviews etc).
+These are very useful for more detailed projects

-Watch the above Panopto video from Academic Skills Centre, UoB, on saving results from a Medline search to EndNote Online.
-Includes sub-titles.
+Panopto videos from Academic Skills Centre, UoB, on saving or exporting results from a Medline search.

-To save individual results, or sets of results, tick the box for "All" above the list of results in a Medline search, or individual boxes.
+To save individual results, or sets of results, tick the box for "All" above the list of results in a Medline search, or individual boxes, or a numbered range (eg 1-50).

 • See also the EndNote Online guide page "Adding References from Ovid databases"